-To obtain access to clutch spring adjusting nuts, remove front half of chaincase as already detailed.
+To obtain access to clutch spring adjusting nuts, remove the domed clutch cover (secured by eight screws.)

 With the slotted driver provided on one of the thin spanners in the tool kit, screw each nut, in turn, fully home, then unscrew exactly four complete turns.